 Above: Dramatically proportioned, yet with a clean silhouette, Tortus's bowls await the glazing process.

-Above: Much like their ceramics, Eric and Karin's studio represents a unique marriage of rich tradition and modern design.
+Above: Much like their ceramics, Eric and Karin's studio represents a marriage of rich tradition and modern design.

 Above: For Landon, Tortus is as much about the process, "the love of making and a passion for the materials," as it is about the end result.
-He believes that making things by hand is a timeless tradition.

-Above: Landon survey's unglazed pots in the truss-style studio.
+Above: Landon surveys unglazed pots in the truss-style studio.

-Above: Unfinished pieces await Karin's consideration of the final glaze.
+Above: Unfinished pieces await Karin's glaze consideration.

 Witness Tortus's creative process in action in a video shot from a very unexpected perspective.

 N.B.: This post is an update; the original story ran on June 13, 2013 as part of our Nautical Notes issue.